Hanzo (Overwatch): Reception

 The term "Hanzo main" has been used outside of the Overwatch context as well.
 During the 2016 US presidential election, Nuisance Committee–made by the creators of Cards Against Humanity–created a billboard depicting Donald Trump playing Overwatch that read "Donald Trump mains Hanzo and complains about team comp in chat".
 The term became further popularized by a viral tweet in March 2017, when a schoolgirl was reprimanded by her school for calling a classmate a "Hanzo main" for stealing her pencil.

 Mateus Mognon created the Hanzo National Church in Brazil in 2017 to honor the character.
 Mognon stated that he created the church as a form of protest art in order to show how ludicrous the Brazilian legislative system is.
 Additionally, the reason he chose Hanzo instead of Lúcio or Mercy—characters associated with healing in-game—is due to the character's resemblance to Jesus.

 In May 2017, the social networking website Tumblr sifted through its data in order to determine which character pairings in Overwatch were the most popular.
-The data revealed that Hanzo and McCree (McHanzo) were the most popular pairing and that in all "shipping" related posts, they were shipped 35% of the time.
-A McHanzo related fan fic story titled "Hang the Fool", published on Archive of Our Own, was noted by Kotaku for being long-running.
+The data revealed that Hanzo and Cassidy (known as McCree at the time, resulting in the nickname "McHanzo") were the most popular pairing and that in all "shipping" related posts, they were shipped 35% of the time.
+A McHanzo-related fan fiction story titled "Hang the Fool", published on Archive of Our Own, was noted by Kotaku for being long-running.
 First starting in June 2016, the fanfic had garnered more than 300,000 hits by the end of 2017, even getting a fanzine based on it published.
-"Hang the Fool" was recognized by Syfy's Kristina Manete in 2020, and Manete noted another McHanzo fic titled "The Chain" for being a "wonderful study of McCree and Hanzo's personalities and pasts culminates in a spectacular fic for fans of the pair".
+"Hang the Fool" was recognized by Syfy's Kristina Manete in 2020, and Manete noted another McHanzo fic titled "The Chain" for being a "wonderful study of [Cassidy] and Hanzo's personalities and pasts culminates in a spectacular fic for fans of the pair".
 While McHanzo is not canonized within Overwatch and Blizzard has not confirmed it, people involved with the game and company have acknowledged it.
-McCree's voice actor Matthew Mercer has described the pairing as "adorable", noting that the characters' contrasting personalities makes the ship interesting.
+Cassidy's voice actor Matthew Mercer has described the pairing as "adorable", noting that the characters' contrasting personalities makes the ship interesting.
 Director and lead designer of Overwatch, Jeff Kaplan, when asked by a fan at BlizzCon 2017, stated that McHanzo is one of his two favorite ships from the game; the other being Pharah and Mercy.